-- micro-SD Card Problem-No card present, incorrect formatting, or no available space - Sensor Problem-An issue was detected with an onboard sensor - GPS Problem-An issue was detected with the onboard GPS sensor
+- micro-SD Card Problem-No card present, incorrect formatting, or no available space - Sensor Problem-An issue was detected with an onboard sensor - Configuration Problem-An issue was detected in the Flight.cfg file

 Check the Flight.LOG file for an indication of which subsystem failed.
 Note: if the Flight.LOG does not exist then it is likely that there is an issue with the micro-SD card itself.